pahansen95/cogsys-lang/meta/design-and-theory.md

 - The Computational System Procedure captures the "what" , "why" & "how" of computation: various paradigms & frameworks for efficiently instructing a computer.
   - What computational capabilities does a computer or a network of computers have?
 How are they applied?
   - How do we represent mathematical data structures (like a graph) into a computational framework?
 Why?
 - The Representational Mapping Procedure captures the "how" of computing a system model.
-While no new types or protocols are introduced in this procedure, imperative work is introduced to coerce system types into a composite of computational types.
+While no new types or protocols are introduced in this procedure, imperative work is introduced to coerce system model `types` into a composite of computational `types`.
   - A Basic example could be pattern extraction.
 A system model could imply `match the pattern foo from the input` while a computational system would deal with the iteration & indexing of a character buffer, the loading & management of the file's content into memory & how pattern matching is conducted.
   - Changes in the evolution of computational capabilities & modeled systems reflect in the differential between commits of the Representational Mapping source code.
 This allows for traceability in changing paradigms, implicit knowledge & growing capabilities.
   - An inability or high difficulty in implementing the imperative work to map from system space to computational space quickly makes it apparent that there is a gap in some component in the overall solution.
   - Computational optimization is decoupled from the system models allowing for faster refactoring to leverage expanded computational capabilities.
-When the computational system is tightly integrated w/ the system model (such as in traditional programming frameworks), then major refactoring is required to optimize unless a highly skilled intelligent agent developed the solution to with this in mind.
-I assert the later is an exception & not the case.
+When the computational system is tightly integrated w/ the system model (such as in traditional programming frameworks), then major refactoring is required to optimize unless a highly skilled intelligent agent developed the solution with this in mind; I assert the later is an exception & not the case.